 Professional group plan admins: Clicking into a channel shows the overall time duration of a channel, the number of members, and the average completion of the channel.

-Both Enterprise and Professional group plans have access to the basic channels report download in the upper right-hand side of the screen.
+Both Enterprise and Professional group plans have access to the basic channels report download in the upper right-hand side of the screen ("E" in screenshot above).

 This csv report is updated in real-time with all active learners on your plan.
 The channels analytics report can help answer questions such as: